schmit/schmit.github.io/_posts/2021-05-05-jax-language-model-rnn.markdown

 ```

 While the model is able to string together words quite quickly, the deterministic sampling converges to equilibria of repeating patterns.

+# Wrapping up

 Of course, from here on out we can improve on all aspects of this modeling exercise, but for now, I hope this has been useful in getting a better grasp of Jax.
-Personally, I find that the functional style of Jax makes for code that is rather intuitive and a pleasure to work with.
+Personally, I find Jax a pleasure to work with: the functional style makes it easy to write transparent code.
+Furthermore, if you have experience with Numpy, the syntax obviously feels familiar.
+It's true that the handling of randomness requires a bit of getting used to,
+and libraries such as Flax do some magic under the hood to help make the functional approach practical, but both are for the greater good.

 _If you have questions, comments or find an error, please reach out via Twitter or email!_